Seneca-ICTOER/OSL740/docs/B-Assignments/assignment2.md

 Make your posts look professional.
 That means use good english, headings, bullet or numbered lists, etc.

 ## Submission
 On your **deb3** vm issue the following command to download the check script.
+You may need to install git using apt.

 ```bash
 git clone https://github.com/OPS245/a2-check